blkluv/zaptrax/android-webview-app/README.md

 ## License

-This WebView wrapper is for the Zaptrax application.
+This WebView wrapper is for the 5DTOK Musik application.
 Ensure you have rights to wrap the website in a mobile app.

 ## Version History